open-telemetry/opentelemetry-specification/specification/api-metrics.md

 Start with an application for metrics data in mind.
-It is useful to consider whether you are more likely to be interested in the sum of values or the average value, as processed by the instrument.
+It is useful to consider whether you are more likely to be interested in the sum of values or any other aggregate value (e.g., average, histogram), as processed by the instrument.
 Counters are useful when only the sum is interesting.
 Measures are useful when the sum and any other kind of summary information about the individual values are of interest.

 If only the sum is of interest, use a Counter instrument.